Business Advice Centre

 What happens at the preliminary meeting?

 The first stage is a preliminary discovery meeting with our team of advisers.
 Clients will not receive any advice at this time.
-Or team of adviser will seek to clarify the issue with the client.
+Our team of advisers will seek to clarify the issue with the client.
 At such time they will also set out our policies and client care information.
-All communications will be in the strictest confidence, and client files are securely stored in line with Data Protection requirements.
+All communications will be in the strictest confidence, and client files will be securely stored in line with Data Protection requirements.

 What happens after the initial meeting?